nim-lang/Nim/doc/contributing.md

 Breaking Changes
 ================

-Introducing breaking changes, no matter how well intentioned, creates long-term problems for the community, in particular those looking to promote reusable Nim code in libraries: In the Nim distribution, critical security and bugfixes, language changes and community improvements are bundled in a single distribution - it is
+Introducing breaking changes, no matter how well-intentioned, creates long-term problems for the community, in particular those looking to promote reusable Nim code in libraries: In the Nim distribution, critical security and bugfixes, language changes and community improvements are bundled in a single distribution - it is